“They say that pearls make women cry, but the only pearls that make her cry are the fake ones!”

 In an excerpt from the Bible, God, displeased at how corrupt man had become, decided to flood the world.
 However, he decided to favor animals and Noah, his obedient, righteous server.
 After days of the flood washing over the world, covering heights as high as hills, Noah sends a dove out to check if the waters had subsided and the land had become dry.
 The dove returns back carrying an olive branch and that's how Noah figures out the flood is starting to recede.
 Hence, the dove and olive branch are considered as a sign of peace and vitality, of new beginnings- things that the star singer hopes and prays for America.

-Like Gaga, there are many celebrities who have shown their eye for statement fashion and donned exquisite, high jewelry, inspired from animalia.
+Like Gaga, there are many celebrities who have shown their eye for statement fashion and donned exquisite, animal-inspired high jewelry.

 A picture of Felix from Venice,1959.
 Notice the Cartier snake bracelets.